mtepenner/mtepenner/README.md

 ### 👨‍💻 About Me

-I am a recent college graduate based in the Portland, Oregon area with a passion for building robust systems and exploring highly visual, interactive technologies.
-With a background blending rigorous computer science academia and passion projects post academia, I approach problem-solving with both creativity and precision.
+I am a recent Computer Science graduate based in the Portland area with a passion for building robust systems and exploring highly visual, interactive technologies.
+With a background blending rigorous academia, hands-on hardware management, and post-grad passion projects, I approach problem-solving with both creativity and precision.

+- 💼 **Currently working:** Contracted at **Intel Corporation**, managing component inventory and quality control—bringing a practical hardware perspective to my software engineering pursuits.
-- 🔭 **Currently seeking:** Software Engineer and AI Engineer roles.
+- 🔭 **Currently seeking:** Software Engineer and ASIC Verification/AI Engineer roles.
 (Recently passed the Google Hiring Assessment!)
 - 🧠 **Currently exploring:** The intersection of software and physical systems, specifically working with **Unreal Engine**, **robotics**, and **OptiTrack** motion capture technology.
-- 🌱 **Always learning:** I love diving into emerging tech, especially exploring creative AI tools for code development.
+- 🌱 **Always learning:** I love diving into emerging tech, prepping for technical challenges using TypeScript, and exploring creative AI tools for code development.
-- ⚡ **Fun fact:** When I'm not coding, I'm likely attending pop culture conventions, servicing my car, jamming on my electric guitar, or at the arcade.
+- ⚡ **Fun fact:** When I'm not coding, I'm likely attending pop culture conventions, catching local aviation airshows, watching a Robert Eggers film, or hanging out at the arcade.

 ---